 - Any children under 18 years old who live with you

 Youth Mobility Scheme Annual Quotas

-Each of the participating countries in the Youth Mobility Scheme receives an annual quota.
-The largest quotas are allocated to Australia, New Zealand and Canada and these quotas are rarely, if ever filled.
-In contrast the quotas for other countries, particularly the Asian nations can be heavily over-subscribed.
-This means that ballots are used to allocate visas for citizens of Hong Kong, India, Japan, South Korea and Taiwan.
-Typically ballots are conducted twice annually in January and July and an expression of interest needs to be registered during the application window to be included within the ballot.
-If drawn from the ballot, you will have 30 days to submit your application.
+Each participating country in the Youth Mobility Scheme receives an annual quota.
+The largest quotas are allocated to Australia, New Zealand, and Canada, and these quotas are rarely, if ever, filled.
+In contrast, the quotas for other countries, particularly the Asian nations, can be heavily over-subscribed.
+This means that ballots are used to allocate visas for citizens of Hong Kong, India, Japan, South Korea, and Taiwan.
+Typically, ballots are conducted twice annually in January and July, and an expression of interest needs to be registered during the application window to be included within the ballot.
+You will have 30 days to submit your application if drawn from the ballot.